Professional code of conduct

 In order to provide the highest level of care to your patients/clients, you should keep your knowledge and skills up to date.

-You must work at all times within the limits of your own competence, and refer to other professionals when you are not competent to address your patient’s/client’s needs.
+You must work at all times within the limits of your own competence, and refer to other professionals when you are not competent to address your patient’s/client’s needs. - Be honest and trustworthy

 Professionals are required to observe strict professional secrecy.
 Confidentiality is the cornerstone for the building of trust between professionals and their patients/clients.
 You must respect and safeguard the confidentiality of the information acquired in the course of providing professional services and ensure that information about a patient/client is not disclosed to others except in specified circumstances and, where possible, with the informed consent of the individual.